 Cool Plane: Nearly every single fictional aircraft in any Ace Combat game is either the best plane in the game, one of the best planes in the game, behaves very uniquely or simply extremely good-looking.

-Subverted with the BM-335 fictional antiquated bomber, which resembles a WW2 Heinkel and upon killing one will cause an ally to say, "That bomber looks ancient"
+Subverted with the BM-335 fictional antiquated bomber from Zero, which resembles a World War II Heinkel and upon killing one may cause an ally to comment that it looks ancient.

 Also plenty of the nonfictional ones.
 It's no coincidence that Ace/Air Combat (at least in the US), 04, X and Joint Assault feature the F-22 Raptor on the cover, since it's a top tier air-to-air king and has a distinctive look.
-(This is Mobius One's "official" plane, as indicated by its being the only plane usable at least, until you find the way to use the other planes for Operation Katina, aka AC5's Arcade Mode.)
+This is Mobius One's "official" plane, as indicated by its being the default plane for Operation Katina, aka AC5's Arcade Mode.
 Some players, however, prefer the Su-27 Flanker and its variants/descendants, particularly the Su-37 Terminator and the Su-47 Berkut to the Raptor.
 The Sukhoi planes may be better dogfighters thanks to the Quick-maneuver Air-to-Air Missile (QAAM), while the Raptor has more "standoff" capability.
 This slightly evens out in AC6, where they are amongst the multiple planes that can use the QAAM (somewhat toned down from the 04 incarnation), so the cool doesn't always have to be useless.

 Ace Combat X features a high number of fictional planes; some of which aren't that great compared to the higher-end real planes, though the best planes in the game (the Wyvern, Falken, and Fenrir) are fictional.
 However, all the made up planes except the Fenrir have the ability to be upgraded with new parts, altering their performance.